regenerous/Mining-Testnet4-BTC/README.md

 In order to mine tesnet BTC, you will need a valid testnet BTC address.
 Testnet BTC addresses start with `tb1q...`.
 In order to get a valid testnet address, we'll use Sparrow Wallet.

 1. Download and install Sparrow Wallet
-2. You will need to open Sparrow Wallet in testnet4 mode.
-To do this, open the app with the argument `-n testnet4`.
+2. The simplest way to start Sparrow using testnet is via the Tools > Restart in Testnet menu command.
+This will close Sparrow, and restart it with a separate testnet configuration in the testnet folder in Sparrow home.
+You can also start Sparrow in tesnet mode using the terminal:
    -